AdobeDocs/media-analytics.pt-BR/help/measurement-options/mm-milestone-tracking/migrate-ms-to-va.md

 </tr>
 <tr>
 <td>
-Parentname - o nome ou ID do conteúdo principal no qual o anúncio está incorporado.
+parentName - O nome ou a ID do conteúdo principal no qual o anúncio está incorporado.
 </td>
 <td>
 <pre>